venkat299/loss-landscape-project/final_report.md

 ### 4.4 CNN and residual MLP landscape probes

-To check that our tools generalize beyond plain MLPs, `project/experiments/run_cnn_resnet_example.py` trains:
+To check that our tools generalize beyond plain MLPs, a dedicated experiment script trains:

 - a small **ConvNet** on moons (2D inputs reshaped to 1×2×1 “images”), and
 - a **Residual MLP** with several residual blocks,